 See Saint Patrick’s Cathedral

-Finally, if you still have the time and energy to spend on your Dublin city break, go back to the castle and then head southwest.
+Finally, if you still have the time and energy to spend during your 24 hours in Dublin, go back to the castle and then head southwest.
 Just ten minutes away is Saint Patrick’s Cathedral.
 This is where Jonathan Swift was buried and, obviously, a cathedral dedicated to Ireland’s patron saint.
 It’s really worth checking it out because of its architecture and all the history related to it, but do expect a lot of tourists when you get there.

 Things to do in Dublin for free